Clastify logo

 SAT Score Range

-The SAT score range for undergraduate admissions at the University of St. Francis is between 920 at the 25th percentile and 1170 at the 75th percentile.
-Being within this range does not guarantee admission, but applicants closer to the upper end, particularly around 1170, will have a stronger application.
-Those on the lower end, around 920, will need to compensate with enhanced grades, compelling essays, notable awards, or extracurricular activities to improve their chances.
+The SAT score range for undergraduate admissions at the University of St. Francis is between 900 and 1170, with the 25th percentile at 900 and the 75th percentile at 1170.
+It is important to note that being within this range does not guarantee admission.
+Applicants who fall toward the upper end of the range may have a better chance, while those at the lower end will need to strengthen their applications through higher grades, compelling essays, notable awards, and robust extracurricular activities.

 SAT Math Score Requirements